One Maryhurst Plan

 Something we heard often from people as we created our strategic plan:

-The advocacy Work Area Team kicked off its first round of activities designed to make that a reality:
+The advocacy Work Area Team continued its activities designed to make that a reality:

 • Hosted 50 Maryhurst staff for a training called "How to Stand up for Kids," in which attendees learned their 'why' for doing advocacy, the issues at the forefront of policy affecting youth, and tips for making contact with decision-makers, featuring a guest speaker from Kentucky Youth Advocates